stecanossa/FourierTiler/README.md

 ## Tile images

 A "My Tilebox" folder with some example tile images is provided among the available files, as zipped file.
 Tiles can have any size, shape or content: the program automatically fixes size or shape mismatches automatically.
 Accepted formats are JPG, JPEG, PNG, BMP, and TIFF.
+Users are highly encouraged to crate their custom tiles and let their creativity run free!
+<br><br>

 #   Acknowledgements and Permissions